itzg/docker-minecraft-server/minecraft-server/README.md

 you should use an IP address or a globally resolveable FQDN, or else the name of a linked container.

-### Downloadable mod pack
+### Downloadable mod/plugin pack for Forge, Bukkit, and Spigot Servers

-Like the `WORLD` option above, you can specify the URL of a "mod pack" to download and install into the `mods` directory.
+Like the `WORLD` option above, you can specify the URL of a "mod pack" to download and install into `mods` for Forge or `plugins` for Bukkit/Spigot.
 To use this option pass the environment variable `MODPACK`, such as

     docker run -d -e MODPACK=http://www.example.com/mods/modpack.zip ...

-**NOTE:** The referenced URL must be a zip file with one or more Forge jar files at the top level of the zip archive.
+**NOTE:** The referenced URL must be a zip file with one or more jar files at the top level of the zip archive.
+Make sure the jars are compatible with the particular `TYPE` of server you are running.

 ## JVM Configuration